Last updated September 1st, 2023.

 Hua Hin is much less built up than other Thai resort cities.
 It will probably stay that way due to the nearby Royal Palace.
 Most importantly, it’s also a lot better fed by local demand.

-Take it from someone who got his business degree at Thailand’s best university and can speak Thai: the wealthy locals (there are more than you might think) love having weekend homes in Hua Hin.
+The wealthy locals (there are more than you might think) love having weekend homes in Hua Hin.

 Thai buyers are less likely to own real estate in Phuket which is further away from Bangkok, or Pattaya which is way too rambunctious.